 Further boosting the fleet's efficiency are bow and stern thrusters that increase maneuverability and so minimize the need for tugs.
 State-of-the-Art navigation equipment allows vessels to keep moving in heavy weather.

 Since the Lakes are freshwater, a well-maintained hull can last basically as long as the operator wishes.
-One ship, the cement carrier ST. MARYS CHALLENGER, was launched in 1906 and continues to move cargo safely and efficiently.
+One barge, the cement carrier ST. MARYS CHALLENGER, was launched in 1906 and continues to move cargo safely and efficiently.
 Many vessels built in the 1950s have since been lengthened and converted to self-unloaders.
 The freshwater environment allows for this increased capacity without having to incur all the costs of new construction.

 The Iron Ore Trade